Sidney Blumenthal: Return to journalism

+After 2000, he wrote several essays critical of the administration of George W. Bush.

 During the 2004 United States presidential election, Blumenthal was the Washington, D.C., bureau chief for Salon.
 He also was a regular columnist for The Guardian from August 2003 until November 2007.

+In 1998, reporter Michael Powell described Blumenthal as a new type of journalist who eroded the divide between independent journalism and partisan journalism.

 Film work

 Blumenthal was a political consultant for the Emmy-award-winning HBO series Tanner '88, written by Garry Trudeau and directed by Robert Altman; he appeared as himself in one episode.
 He was also an executive producer of the documentary Taxi to the Dark Side, directed by Alex Gibney, which won an Academy Award for Best Documentary of 2007.
 He also was an associate producer of the 2002 film Max.

 Relationship to Hillary Clinton and post–2007 employment

 Blumenthal joined the 2008 Hillary Clinton presidential campaign as a "senior advisor" in November 2007.
 While on a trip to advise Clinton on her presidential campaign, Blumenthal was arrested for driving while intoxicated (DWI) in Nashua, New Hampshire, on January 7, 2008.
 He pleaded guilty to a misdemeanor DWI charge.

 After Clinton's January 2009 appointment as Secretary of State, Hillary Clinton intended to hire Blumenthal; however, President Barack Obama's chief of staff Rahm Emanuel blocked his selection due to lingering anger among Obama's aides over Blumenthal's role in promoting negative stories about Obama during the Democratic primary.
 According to a report in The New York Times, "Emanuel talked with Mrs. Clinton ... and explained that bringing Mr. Blumenthal on board was a no-go.
 The bad blood among his colleagues was too deep, and the last thing the administration needed, he concluded, was dissension and drama in the ranks.
 In short, Mr. Blumenthal was out."

 According to a profile of Blumenthal which later appeared in Vanity Fair, when Clinton "wanted Blumenthal to join her at the State Department as a top aide....
 President Obama would not allow it: key White House staffers had grown to detest the man.
 Two of them – Press Secretary Robert Gibbs and Senior Adviser David Axelrod – threatened to quit if Blumenthal was hired."
 They believed that "he [Blumenthal] had been involved in spreading unsubstantiated allegations against the Obamas during the 2008 Democratic primary" and Blumenthal was said to be "obsessed" about "the possible existence of a so-called 'whitey tape,' supposedly made at a Chicago church, in which Michelle Obama could be heard ranting against 'whitey'—a tape that could have changed Clinton's political fortunes during her primary fight, but that apparently did not in fact exist."
 The information that Blumenthal distributed to journalists and political operatives often paralleled conspiracy theories about Obama espoused by conservative activists and conspiracy theorists, often based on scant evidence or unsubstantiated rumors.